-In 2021, we will continue our leak detection program for unaccounted water loss and continue the New York City Water Demand Management Plan.
+In 2022, we will continue our leak detection program for unaccounted water loss and continue the New York City Water Demand Management Plan.

+CLOSING:

-CLOSING: Thank you for allowing us to continue providing your families with quality drinking water.
-We ask that all our customers help us protect our water resources, which are the heart of our community and our way of life.
+Thank you for allowing us to continue to provide your family with quality drinking water this year.
+We ask that all our customers help us protect our water sources, which are the heart of our community.
+Please call our office if you have questions